gradle/gradle/subprojects/docs/src/docs/release/notes.md

 As these types were incubating, they will be removed before Gradle 3.0.
 Please change your usage to the new `ModelMap` and `ModelSet` types.

+### Deprecations in Eclipse model
+As part of the changes in the IDE classpath generation, the following properties have been deprecated:

+- `EclipseClasspath#noExportConfigurations`
+- `ProjectDependency#declaredConfigurationName`
+- `AbstractLibrary#declaredConfigurationName`

 ## Potential breaking changes

 ### Changes to the new configuration and component model